RUJ-Software/structure-model-mapping/README.md

-# structure-model-mapping
+# Structure model mapping
-Create structure model mapping (xml to json) to have an easier ingestion in MongoDB
+Creation structure model mapping (xml to json) to have an easier ingestion in MongoDB